AHartNtkn/AHartNtkn.github.io/_posts/2020-04-07-Sorting-Lists-Recursively;-The-Easy-Way.md

 Out[2]: [1, 2, 3, 4, 5]
 ```

 We'll make use of these later on.
 We'll also need the ones for `MaybeBinTree`.
-The endofunctor generating this datatype is `MaybeBinTreeF A := X ↦ 1 + A + X × X`, corresponsing to the empty leaf, leaf, and branch cases.
+The endofunctor generating this datatype is `MaybeBinTreeF A := X ↦ 1 + A + X × X`, corresponding to the empty leaf, leaf, and branch cases.
 We can construct this functor as a type;

 ```python
 M = TypeVar('M')